Emmanuelkimutai/alx-low_level_programming/0x0D-preprocessor/README.md

 A header file that defines a macro named PI as an abbreviation for the token 3.14159265359
-A program that prints the name of the file it was compiled from
+A program that prints the name of the file it was compiled from A function-like macro ABS(x) that computes the absolute value of a number x